 An agreement was signed with the USPTO concerning the classification of IL national applications according to the CPC.
-According to the agreement, the ILPO classifies the patent applications first filed in Israel according to the CPC (in addition to the IPC), starting from September 2016, and the USPTO classifies the IL applications having corresponding applications that are already classified according to the CPC.
+According to the agreement, the ILPO classifies patent applications, which have been first filed in Israel since September 2016, according to the CPC (in addition to the IPC), and the USPTO classifies the IL applications having corresponding applications that are already classified according to the CPC.